 Police Chief/City Manager Course

 The working relationship of the City Manager and the Police Chief is a critical element of successful local government.
 To be effective, each must have an understanding of various activities and critical elements.
 Through various exercises and lecture this course will provide both with a better understanding of each persons roles and how to collaborate together in the best interest of their city.
-The Police Chief/City Manager course is a two and-a-half day course, POST Plan III.
+The Police Chief/City Manager course is a two-day course, POST Plan III.

 Effective Leadership: The Leadership Challenge for Police Executives